 The pain can progress such that athletes are unable to sustain athletic activity at high levels.
-It is postulated that osteitis pubis is an overuse injury caused by biomechanical overloading of the pubic symphysis and adjacent parasymphyseal bone with subsequent bony stress reaction.6
+It is postulated in research from the Division of Sports Medicine, Department of Orthopaedic Surgery, Stanford University that osteitis pubis is an overuse injury caused by biomechanical overloading of the pubic symphysis and adjacent parasymphyseal bone with subsequent bony stress reaction.7

-The Australian study notes, “A stress injury to the pubic bone is the most likely explanation as the cause of the clinical entity osteitis pubis.”7 However, inflammation of the pubis is a sign that the pubic symphysis area is trying to heal something.
+The Australian study above notes, “A stress injury to the pubic bone is the most likely explanation as the cause of the clinical entity osteitis pubis.”6 However, inflammation of the pubis is a sign that the pubic symphysis area is trying to heal something.

 Generally, inflammation in a joint is a sign that the joint is becoming unstable.
 The ligaments or capsule are no longer able to stabilize the joint so the area becomes inflamed to overgrow bone to stabilize it.

 If the area is examined, the diagnosis of osteitis pubis is commonly made, which means that the pubis is inflamed.
 Once this diagnosis is made, ice, anti-inflammatories, rest, physical therapy, and anything else that can be thrown to the sufferer to decrease the inflammation is given.
 Because the body is trying to heal the pubic symphysis area by inflammation this is exactly the opposite of what is needed.

 - That osteitis pubis is felt to be an overuse injury associated with excessive kicking, running, or abdominal muscle contractions, for example, when a man does too many sit-ups.
 This is an erroneous notion.